jordandalley/dispatchwrapparr/README.md

 ## ‼️ Troubleshooting

-### Garbled/Green Video for DRM streams Dispatcharr builds 0.9.0-??
+### Garbled/Green Video for DRM streams with Dispatcharr builds 0.9.0-0.11.2

-There is currently an issue with decrypting DRM streams since the release of Dispatcharr 0.9.0.
+This issue is resolved with the release of Dispatcharr 0.12.0.

-Dispatcharr uses [docker-ffmpeg](https://github.com/linuxserver/docker-ffmpeg) as a build layer, which was recently updated to ffmpeg 8.0.
-The particular build of ffmpeg 8.0 used in docker-ffmpeg contains a bug which causes garbled/green video content.

-This bug has been fixed in subsequent builds of ffmpeg 8.0 but is not yet part of the main release.

-The solution at this stage is to download either an older or newer 'portable' ffmpeg binary and place it into the same directory as dispatchwrapparr.py.
-This is usually in `/data/dispatchwrapparr`.

-Some options are:

-- Jellyfin FFmpeg 7.0 Releases: Download the latest [jellyfin-ffmpeg_7.x_portable_linux64-gpl.tar.xz](https://github.com/jellyfin/jellyfin-ffmpeg/releases) release binaries
-- BtbN FFmpeg 8.0 Auto Builds: Download the latest [ffmpeg-master-latest-linux64-gpl.tar.xz](https://github.com/BtbN/FFmpeg-Builds/releases) auto-build binaries with bugfix applied
+Please ensure that you upgrade to the latest version.

 ### Out of Sync Audio or Streams stopping prematurely